-- ▶ 10 feet × 10 feet. - This room is magically darkened, as if under the conditions of a darkness spell. - ► The door to Area 17 is false.
-It doesn't open. - ► Trap.
+- 10 feet × 10 feet. - This room is inky black, magically darkened, even to those with darksight. - The door to Area 17 is false.
+It doesn't open. - Trap.
 There is a tripwire in the middle of the room.
-If tripped over, all the doors in this room swing shut, and the opposite walls push inward to crush anyone inside.
-The walls move within 1 round, and deal 8d6 bludgeoning damage before resetting.
+If tripped over, all the doors in this room swing shut, and the opposite walls slam inward to crush anyone inside.
+The walls move within 1 round, and deal 8d6 blunt damage before resetting.